Career Readiness Courses

 For those interested in climate action, sustainable systems, and environmental change.

 You can opt-in to the program when you receive the “Student Success Pathway Preference Form” survey from the admissions office.
-You will use either the Residential Success Pathway Preference Form or the Commuter Success Pathway Preference Form.
-The deadline to complete the form to opt in is May 16, 2025.
+This will be offered again in Fall 2026.

 CAL 400